 It may be that a single outstanding bank balance is preventing you from getting a traditional bank account.
 But when you consider the benefits available with many traditional bank accounts you should have all the incentives you need to repair your previous bank history as soon as possible.

 For example, BBVA Online Checking is a free checking account you can open with a minimum deposit of just $25.
 And once opened, there is no monthly service fee, and no minimum balance required.
 They also offer no ATM fees at more than 64,000 ATMs and participating 7-Eleven stores nationwide.
 You’ll also receive a Visa Debit Card, as well as access to Online Banking, Mobile Banking, and Bill pay – all free of charge.

 But the free account is just the beginning.
-BBVA offers their Simple Cash Back program with the account.
-It comes with the Visa debit card, and you must either download the mobile banking app or participate in online banking to be eligible.
+BBVA offers its Simple Cash Back program with the account.
+It comes with a Visa debit card, and you must either download the mobile banking app or participate in online banking to be eligible.
 But once you are, you’ll receive cash back offers at participating merchants.